 See Related: Best Travel Backpacks

-Lake Lucerne is one of the best, cleanest, pristine-est lakes in Switzerland!
+Lake Lucerne is one of Switzerland’s best, cleanest, and most pristine lakes!
 With its crystal clear waters, scenic surroundings, the scope for outdoor recreational activities, and the nearby town of Lucerne, it is no wonder why this is one of the most popular tourist hotspots in Switzerland.

 If you’re traveling Europe and looking for a stunning destination with plenty for all to enjoy on your next vacation or weekend getaway, Lake Lucerne should be at the top of your list.
 From boat tours to hiking trails, there are activities available year-round to experience all aspects of life by Lake Lucerne.
-Make sure not to miss out on trying local cuisine while exploring the area!
+Do not miss out on trying local cuisine while exploring the area!

 See Related: Best Affordable Castle Hotels in Europe